 Why Do New Traders Think There's a 100% Win Rate System?

 Every experienced trader remembers their first six months.
-Not because they were profitable—most weren’t—but because of the fervent, almost religious belief that somewhere out there existed the perfect trading system.
+Not because they were profitable (most weren’t) but because of the belief that somewhere out there existed the perfect trading system.
 The magical formula.
 The silver bullet that would eliminate losses forever.

-They now know it was a waste of time and money.
+They now know it was a waste of time.
 Yet they also know something else: telling a new trader this truth is about as effective as telling a teenager not to drive fast.
 The warning goes in one ear and out the other, not because they’re stupid, but because some lessons can only be learned through experience.

 The Inevitable Search

 This belief is perfectly rational from their perspective.
 After all, trading is presented as a skill, and skills have mastery levels.
 A master chef doesn’t burn food.
 A master carpenter doesn’t make crooked cuts.
-So why would a master trader take losses?
+So why would a master trader have losing trades?

 Why Telling Them Doesn’t Work

 Experienced traders see this and try to help.
 They explain that trading is about probabilities, not certainties.
 That losses are not failures but the cost of doing business.
-That edge comes from consistency and risk management, not from winning every trade.
+That edge comes from consistency not from winning every trade.

-Here’s where it gets even more bizarre: when you tell a new trader that the silver bullet doesn’t exist, they don’t think you’re speaking from experience.
-They think the opposite—that you simply haven’t found it yet.
-In their mind, you’re not a wise veteran warning them away from a dead end; you’re someone who gave up too early, who wasn’t smart enough or persistent enough to discover the secret.
+In fact, when you tell a new trader that the silver bullet doesn’t exist, they don’t think you’re speaking from experience.
+They think the opposite.
+They think that you simply haven’t found it yet.
+In their mind, you’re not a wise trader warning them away from a dead end; you’re someone who wasn’t smart enough to discover the secret.

-This cognitive distortion is perfectly rational from their perspective.
 After all, if you had found the holy grail, why would you tell them about it?
-And if you’re still taking losses after years of trading, doesn’t that just prove you’re not as good as you could be?

 This painful realization is where real trading education begins.
 Once a trader accepts that losses are inevitable, they can start asking better questions: